davidson16807/sweet-tensors/README.md

     foo[i][j] = bar[i] + baz[j]

 This is the sort of code you normally expect to see inside a double for loop.
 You know that because you see there are two index variables, `i` and `j`. `i` is used to iterate through bar, and `j` is used to iterate through baz.
 The lower bound of `i` and `j` is 0.
 The upper bound of `i` and `j` is determined by the size of their respective arrays.
-For every value in bar and baz, we populate a cell in `foo` with their sum.
+For every value in `bar` and `baz`, we populate a cell in `foo` with their sum.
 Simple.
 You know all this right away and you never looked at a single for loop.
 You pieced it all together through convention and reasoning.
 The for loops are just formality.

 Tensor index notation skips the formality.
 In tensor calculus, the "for loops" are implied by the index.
 There are a few other rules that govern its use in mathematics, but for our sake we will ignore them.